Closing Costs Guide · Value-First Home Team

 Varies widely

-Here's what closing costs actually look like on a typical Greater Vancouver purchase.
-These are illustrative estimates — your actual costs will depend on the exact purchase price, down payment, property type, and specific circumstances.
+Illustrative estimates of what buyer closing costs look like at two common price points in Greater Vancouver.
+Actual costs depend on the specific purchase price, down payment, property type, completion date, and individual circumstances.

 Example A: $850,000 Resale Home — First-Time Buyer, 10% Down